 For those interested in communicating more effectively (but in less time), check back later for a future article.
-If you don’t want to miss these posts or want the free e-book with this whole series and bonus material (late 2019/early 2020), sign-up for my email list at the bottom of the page.
+If you don’t want to posts on topic like this or want an e-book with a faster process(coming in 2020), sign-up for my email list at the bottom of the page.

 Best Speech Articles